There are more and more people jumping onto the influencer train…

 To the hat lovers and collectors out there: you might not have ever asked yourself if you have too many hats, but I can almost guarantee that someone you know and love has wondered.
 In fact, that person may have even contemplated staging an intervention on your behalf after seeing the stacks and piles and bins full-to-overflowing with headgear.
 Believe me – I have experienced that emotion first hand.

-My husband’s family are generational ranchers in the panhandle of Texas, and he spent as much time as possible helping his granddad out in the summer sun with the cattle.
+My friend’s family are generational ranchers in the panhandle of Texas, and he spent as much time as possible helping his granddad out in the summer sun with the cattle.
 Couple that with his participation in 4-H and rodeo during high school, and it seemed like he was always sporting some kind of headwear.
 In fact, there is scarcely a picture of him growing up without a cowboy hat or ball cap perched on his handsome head.

 Add to that the fact that he now works in the construction industry where promotional custom hats are a dime a dozen – especially when you’re buying several thousand dollars worth of construction material in one go.
-Baseball caps, fitted caps, trucker hats, dad hats – you name it, and we’ve got at least one lying around the house.
+Baseball caps, fitted caps, trucker hats, dad hats – you name it, and he’s got at least one lying around the house.

 If you find yourself in a similar situation, the good news is that there are some pretty slick solutions to your hat storage problems.
 Here’s our top four list: